gokulkchenchani/coco-annotator/README.md

 - Remove bbox used by box based detectors from instance list (e.g.: `torchbox`)
 - `Agrobot-MaskRCNN` has poor performance when used with `torchbox` in small bounding boxes.
 - Increase DEXTR detection mask's resolution (if possible)
-- Fix: Sometimes the annotator becomes slow and crashes.
+- Fix: Sometimes the annotator becomes slow and crashes when using the eraser (modifies the polygons in real time).
 When that image is re-opened, all instance masks are missing but are still listed on the right pannel.
 If the image gets saved, all annotations for that Image get lost. related terminal output:
 ```
 annotator_message_q | 2021-01-11 10:07:06.578 [error] <0.29064.2> closing AMQP connection <0.29064.2> (172.23.0.7:46456 -> 172.23.0.2:5672):